kourier-server/kourier/README.md

 ## Cutting-Edge Signal-Slot Implementation
 Signals and slots promote loosely coupled designs that propagate events through signals.
 Signals and slots unify frontend and backend programming into a single paradigm, as events can represent either user interaction or asynchronous I/O.

 Kourier implements a modern signals and slots mechanism built upon C++'s powerful template metaprogramming capabilities.
-It is an order of magnitude faster than Qt and consumes 4x less memory.
+It is an order of magnitude faster than Qt's signals and slots and consumes four times less memory.

 <br />